The Fantastic Four: First Steps: Post-production

 In July 2025, Shakman revealed that Malkovich's role as Red Ghost had been cut from the film and said this was a "heartbreaking" decision to make.
-Shakman explained that Red Ghost was originally planned to be introduced in a sequence at the beginning of the film that chronicles the Fantastic Four's early years as superheroes; this would have included a battle against Red Ghost and his Super-Apes.
+Shakman explained that Red Ghost was originally planned to be introduced in a sequence at the beginning of the film that chronicles the Fantastic Four's early years as superheroes; this sequence would have included a scene of the team battling Red Ghost and his Super-Apes.
 After this, Red Ghost would have returned in the climax for a scene that initially depicted him destroying Reed's teleportation bridges, although Red Ghost was replaced by Shalla-Bal in that scene for the final cut of the film because Shakman felt "it just made more sense to have [Shalla-Bal] come back.
 It stayed more on story with the antagonist we knew, and were spending the most time with."
 Shakman praised Malkovich's performance in the role, but said his scenes were some of many that were cut to help balance the introduction of the Fantastic Four as a group and individually, their world, and the various other villains in the film.
-Although Malkovich was cut, the film retains a brief cameo appearance by a cartoon version of Red Ghost in the post-credits scene as part of an in-universe Fantastic Four animated series, which also features the villains Diablo, Dragon Man, Mad Thinker, Puppet Master, and Wizard.
+Shakman also noted that an extended director's cut of First Steps is "not possible" because many of the cut sequences contain unfinished visual effects.
+Although Malkovich was removed, the film retains a brief cameo appearance by a cartoon version of Red Ghost in the post-credits scene as part of an in-universe animated series titled The Fantastic Four: Power Hour, which also features cartoon versions of other comic book villains not present in the film such as Diablo, Dragon Man, Mad Thinker, Puppet Master, and Wizard.
 Additional characters appearing in the film include the Super-Apes orangutan member Peotor and the ginormous Subterranean creature Giganto.
-Leading up to the film's release, several actors' roles were revealed, including infant actor Ada Scott as Franklin Richards, Hauser as Mole Man, Niles as Lynne Nichols, and Lyonne as Rachel Rozman.
-The stars of the unreleased 1994 film The Fantastic Four–Alex Hyde-White, Rebecca Staab, Jay Underwood, and Michael Bailey Smith–were also revealed to be appearing, making cameo appearances throughout the film.
+Leading up to the film's release, several actors's roles were revealed, including infant actor Ada Scott as Franklin Richards, Hauser as Mole Man, Niles as Lynne Nichols, and Lyonne as Rachel Rozman.
+The stars of the unreleased The Fantastic Four film–Alex Hyde-White (who portrayed Reed in that film), Rebecca Staab (Sue), Jay Underwood (Johnny), and Michael Bailey Smith (Grimm)–were also revealed to be appearing, making cameo appearances throughout First Steps.

-The film's mid-credits scene introduces Downey as Doctor Doom and was filmed by Doomsday directors Anthony and Joe Russo during the production of that film.
-Shakman said the Russos visited the sets for First Steps during its production and watched scenes from the film, as they wanted to familiarize themselves with the Fantastic Four and the other characters "so they could treat them well, do right by them" in Doomsday.
-The film ends with a quote from Jack Kirby, and the reveal that the universe designation of 828 was based on his birthday: August 28, 1917.
-The film is dedicated to producer Jamie Christopher, who died during pre-production, and Shakman's mother Inez.